|Brown, white, black, red

-When looking for a food brand to feed your Dogue de Boxer, don’t let the large quantity give you an excuse to buy low-quality food.
-It is akin to feeding them empty calories, something they can do nothing with after digestion.
+When looking for a brand to feed your Dogue de Boxer, avoid low-quality food.
+It is akin to feeding them empty calories, which they can do nothing with after digestion.
 Instead, provide them with food that is high in protein.
-It gives them the nutrients they need to build muscle mass and fuels them on days of necessary activity.
+It gives them the necessary nutrients to build muscle mass and provide energy.

-Exercise is vital when you own one of these pups.
+Exercise is vital when you own a Dogue de Boxer.
 They can do a great deal of damage if they do not get enough.
-Make sure to get them out for intense activity for at least 60 minutes or 120 minutes of low to moderate exercise each day.
+They need at least 60 to 120 minutes of low to moderate exercise each day.

-If you like to walk or run with your dog, aim to go at least 12 miles each week.
+If you like walking or running with your dog, aim to go at least 12 miles weekly.
 This should satisfy their daily exercise requirement if it’s spread out throughout the week.
 Giving them space to run around is essential.

 They are not the best dogs to consider if you live in an apartment.
 The combination of little space and an active mind quickly leads to boredom and destructiveness.

-Training is not often a challenging endeavor with a Dogue de Boxer.
-They want to be mentally engaged and enjoy the feeling of pleasing their trainer.
-Make sure to give them plenty of positive feedback, so they know that they have done so.
+Training is not a challenging endeavor with a Dogue de Boxer.
+They want to be mentally engaged and enjoy pleasing their trainer.
+Make sure to give them plenty of positive feedback so they know they have pleased you.

-You can train these dogs to make excellent watchdogs or guard dogs.
-If you are not sure how to accomplish this but would like to use them for this purpose, get a trainer specialized in the behavior.
+You can train them to become watchdogs or guard dogs.
+If you are unsure how to accomplish it, you can hire a trainer specialized in training guard dogs.
 You don’t want your dog to think that they should react to someone who is harmless because of inadequate training.

-Do not ever use physical discipline while training your Dogue de Boxer.
+Do not use physical discipline while training your Dogue de Boxer.
 They don’t react well to it and will either cease listening and respecting you or may act out to protect themselves.
-You don’t want this breed to develop aggressive tendencies.
+You don’t want the Dogue de Boxer to develop aggressive tendencies.

-The Dogue de Boxer is high maintenance when you consider their daily activity needs.
+The Dogue de Boxer is high maintenance when considering their daily activity needs.
 However, when it comes to grooming, there is little management required.
-They have a thin coat that grows short and close to their body.
-They do not shed much.
-Brush them a couple of times a week to keep their coat healthy and for bonding time.
+They have a thin coat that grows short and close to their body and do not shed much.
+You can brush them a couple of times a week to keep their coat healthy.

-These dogs should get enough exercise that they won’t need their nails trimmed often.
-However, check them at least once a month, since nails that grow too long can end up causing your dog pain.
+They should get enough exercise that they won’t need their nails trimmed often.
+However, check them at least once a month since nails that grow too long can end up causing your dog pain.

-Due to their large size and the health issues commonly suffered by the parents, these dogs have a predisposition to heart diseases.
-Make sure to take them for a vet checkup once or twice a year.
-Many of these diseases are severe and should be caught as early as possible.
+Due to their large size and the health issues commonly suffered by the parents, Dogue de Boxers have a predisposition to heart diseases.
+However, it’s best to take them for a vet checkup once or twice a year.
+Many diseases are severe and should be caught as early as possible.
 Since they are a hybrid, they have developed a certain amount of hybrid vigor.

 Male vs Female